 Q. Who will see my completed Stress and Depression Questionnaire?

-A. One of UC Davis Medical Center’s Employee Assistance Program counselors and possibly a member of the Medical Staff Well-Being Committee will be reviewing and responding to your questionnaire.
+A. One of UC Davis Medical Center’s Employee Assistance Program counselors if you are a faculty member/resident/fellow, or a counselor with Student Health Counseling Services (SHCS) if you are a medical student, and possibly a member of the Medical Staff Well-Being Committee will be reviewing and responding to your questionnaire.
 Your identity is completely protected unless you choose to share it.
 The counselor will only be able to see the username that you have created and your answers to the questionnaire.
 If you prefer, you can remain completely anonymous during the entire assessment and referral process.
 In addition, if you provide an email address, it will be encrypted in the system and will not be revealed under any circumstances.

 Q. I’m worried that my colleague may be depressed; what can I do to help?

 A. You only need to listen, care, and offer resource/referral information.
 We would suggest that you meet privately with your colleague, and express your concern and caring.
 Mention the behaviors you have observed that have caused your concern.
 Listen attentively and without judgment to your colleague’s response and encourage him/her to talk.
 If you are concerned about your colleague’s safety, ask if they are considering suicide.
 A colleague that is seriously considering suicide will be relieved that you asked.
 Don’t worry, asking about suicide will not put the idea in your colleague’s head.
 Ask your colleague what they think would help them to feel better.
 Suggest resources that you think would be helpful and/or refer them to this program.
-They can take the online screening questionnaire, or just call one of the Employee Assistance counselors directly for support and a personalized referral to a mental health provider, if they are interested.
+They can take the online screening questionnaire, or just call one of the Employee Assistance counselors directly for support if you are a faculty member/resident/fellow, or Student Health Counseling Services (SHCS) directly for support if you are a medical student, and a personalized referral to a mental health provider can be made, if they are interested.

 Q. I do not want to reveal my identity; can I still get help?